Katie Hoff

-Kathryn Elise Hoff (born June 3, 1989) is a former American competitive swimmer, she is an Olympic medalist, and former world record-holder.
-Hoff was known for her success in the 200-meter and 400-meter individual medley.
-She represented the United States at the 2004 Summer Olympics and 2008 Summer Olympics, in which she was awarded a silver medal and two bronze medals.
+Kathryn Elise Hoff (born June 3, 1989) is a former American competitive swimmer, Olympic medalist, and former world record-holder.
+Hoff was known for the 200-meter and 400-meter individual medley events.
+She represented the United States at the 2004 Summer Olympics and 2008 Summer Olympics, where she won a silver medal and two bronze medals.

 Competitive career

 2004–2005

-Hoff qualified for the 2004 Summer Olympics at the age of 15; she failed to medal in both of the events in which she competed.
+Hoff qualified for the 2004 Summer Olympics at the age of 15.

-At the 2005 World Aquatics Championships, Hoff set a championships record for her time of 2:10.41 in the women's 200 m individual medley.
-Hoff received two more gold medals at the competition, one in the 400-meter medley and the other for the 4×200-meter freestyle, with teammates Natalie Coughlin, Whitney Myers, and Kaitlin Sandeno.
+At the 2005 World Aquatics Championships, Hoff set a championships record for her time of 2:10.41 in the women's 200-meter individual medley.
+Hoff earned two more gold medals at the competition, one in the 400-meter medley and the other for the 4×200-meter freestyle, with teammates Natalie Coughlin, Whitney Myers, and Kaitlin Sandeno.

 2006

-Hoff made news early in the year by signing a 10-year endorsement deal with Speedo, which was the longest deal Speedo had with any athlete at the time (including Phelps).
+In early 2006, Hoff made news by signing a 10-year endorsement deal with Speedo, which was the longest deal Speedo had with any athlete at the time.
 As a result, Hoff forfeited her amateur status for purposes of NCAA rules; however, one of the terms of the deal included a clause that Speedo would pay the cost of her college tuition.